15 Types of Butterflies in Colorado

 In Colorado, there are many different types of butterflies, each with their unique characteristics and colors.

-Two of the most striking types of butterflies in Colorado are the Blue Copper and the Hairstreak.
+Two of Colorado’s most striking types of butterflies are the Blue Copper and the Hairstreak.

 The Blue Copper is a medium-sized butterfly with a wingspan of about 1.5 inches.

-The upper side of its wings is a brilliant blue color, while the underside is a coppery brown with white spots.
+The upper side of its wings is brilliant blue, while the underside is coppery brown with white spots.

 This butterfly is found in mountain meadows and open woodland areas in the western United States, including Colorado.